Jenny-Jiani/Jenny-Jiani.github.io/parameters/scenario-settings/how-to-set-barcode-complememt-modes.md

 ---
 layout: default-layout
-description: Decode incomplete barcodes by using BarcodeComplementModes
+description: Decode incomplete barcodes by using BarcodeCompletementModes
-title: How to set barcode complement modes
+title: How to set barcode complememt modes
 keywords: BarcodeComplementModes, damaged image
 ---